|

 - First Reconciliation

 In this part of the preparation, we emphasize what parents have already begun to teach at home.
-In their everyday lives with their families, children start to acquire ideas of right and wrong, attitudes of forgiveness, and experiences of God’s unconditional love, especially as that love is lived in the families.
+In their everyday lives with their families, children start to acquire ideas of right and wrong, attitudes of forgiveness, and experiences of God’s unconditional love, especially as that love is lived in the families. - First Communion

 When a child reaches the age when she/he understands the meaning of the Eucharist and asks to come to the table of the Lord, the baptized child is welcomed to our family table.
 The Sacrament of Holy Eucharist nourishes the child who began his initiation into the Catholic Church at baptism.